srynobio/ServerTools/README.md

 <strong>Introduction</strong>

-Just a quick collection of scripts to help govern the bioinfomatic wild-wild-west.
+Just a quick collection of scripts to help govern the bioinformatic wild-wild-west.

 <strong>Contents</strong>